Marfjeh/MarfPHPLibrary/README.md

 # MarfPHPLibrary
-A planned project.
-This is a Php Library ONLY providing tools not make the hole system retarded.
-Yes i'm looking to you Synfomy, or like that.
+This is a Minimal Php Library ONLY providing tools not make the hole system retarded.
+Yes i'm looking to you Synfomy, or a framework just like synfomy.

 Notice: The files that are now uploaded can change directorys.
-At this stage MarfPhpLibrary is not functional yet.
+At this stage MarfPhpLibrary is functional!

 #Current version information

-<b>Build date: N/A</b>
+<b>Build date: 20-1-2017</b>

-<b>Current version on Github: N/A</b>
+<b>Current version on Github: 0.3 Alpha</b>

 <b>Latest release version: N/A</b>